Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors

-The second generation of deep-learning-based methods aim to integrate CNNs into iterative reconstruction algorithms.
-The Plug-and-Play priors (PnP) \cite{venkatakrishnan2013plug} and Regularization-by-Denoising (RED) \cite{romano2017little} frameworks are two successful examples that provide a way to carry out this integration.
-In PnP algorithms, the proximal operator appearing in iterations of proximal algorithms (FISTA, ADMM) is replaced by a generic denoiser which represents an implicit prior on the signal.
+The second generation of deep-learning-based methods aims at the integration of CNNs into iterative reconstruction algorithms.
+The plug-and-play priors (PnP) \cite{venkatakrishnan2013plug} and regularization-by-denoising (RED) \cite{romano2017little} frameworks are two successful examples that provide a way to carry out this integration.
+In PnP algorithms, the proximal operator that appears in the iterations of the proximal algorithms (FISTA, ADMM) is replaced by a generic denoiser which imposes an implicit prior on the signal.
 RED, by contrast, incorporates an explicit regularization term that is constructed with the help of the chosen denoiser.
 In the learning-based variants of these frameworks, one uses appropriately trained CNNs as the denoising routines \cite{tirer2018image,ryu2019plug,sun2019block,wu2020simba,liu2020rare,zhang2021plug,sun2021scalable}.
 Another example of such methods is projected gradient descent where the projection operator is a trained neural network that projects onto the space of desired signals \cite{rick2017one,gupta2018cnn,yang2020deep}.
-Unlike the first generation methods, the second generation ones enforce consistency between the reconstructed signal and the acquired measurements.
-They are also more versatile as the CNN denoisers can be used for different kinds of inverse problems without the need for retraining.
-The difficulty in employing these learning-based iterative schemes is that the Lipschitz constant of the CNNs must be controlled in order to ensure their convergence \cite{bauschke2011convex,hertrich2020convolutional}, which is not straightforward and remains an active area of research \cite{hertrich2020convolutional,terris2020building,bohra2021learning}.
+Unlike the first-generation methods, the second-generation ones enforce consistency between the reconstructed signal and the measurements.
+They are also more versatile as the CNN denoisers can be used for several inverse problems without the need for retraining.
+One obstacle to the deployment of these learning-based iterative schemes is that the Lipschitz constant of the CNNs must be controlled in order to ensure their convergence \cite{bauschke2011convex,hertrich2020convolutional}, which is not straightforward and remains an active area of research \cite{hertrich2020convolutional,terris2020building,bohra2021learning}.